 Education

-Applicants must be accepted or enrolled at an approved institution in the United States or Puerto Rico, and in a health-related course of study.
+Applicants need to be enrolled or accepted at an approved school in the U.S. or Puerto Rico, studying a health-related field.

 Medical Corps (MC)